google/json_serializable.dart/example/README.md

   annotations.

 * See [`lib/example.g.dart`][example_g] for the generated file.

-If you would like to use a custom header, or enable the wrapper option, add a [`build.yaml`][build_config] file and a default target.

 Run `pub run build_runner build` to generate files into your source directory.